-TITLE: Federal, State, and College-Funded Grants NUMBER: 09-21 AUTHORITY: Florida Statute: 1001.64; 1001.65 Florida Ad ministrative Code: 6A-14.0247 • Administrative Procedure 09-21AP: Federa 1, State, and College-Fu nded Grants

-DATE ADO11TED: 12/01/1997; Revised 08/01/99; 05/17/10; 02/20/17
+TITLE: Federal, State, and College-Funded Grants NUMBER: 09-21 AUTHORITY: Florida Statute: 1001.64; 1001.65 Florida Ad ministrative Code: 6A-14.0247 SEE ALSO: • Administrative Procedure 09-21AP: Federa I, State, and Co ll ege-Fu nded Grants DATE AD011TED: 12/01/1997; Revised 08/01/99; 05/17/10; 02/20/17

-College faculty and staff are encouraged to take advantage of all grants that will assist in their programs and/or help achieve the goals of the College.
+College fac ulty and staff are enco uraged to take advantage of all grants that will assist in their program s and/or help achieve the goals of the College.
 Also, the College shall pursue vigorously those federal and state grants that will facilitate the efforts of the College in assisting students and in providing equal access/equal opportunity to quality higher education for all who qualify.

-The Pres ident or designee is authorized to establish and maintain federal, state, Uld Coll egefunded grant provisions in accordance with Florida Statutes, Federal Regulation, and appropriate rules.
+The Pres ident or designee is authorized to establish and maintain federal, state, <Uld Coll ege-funded grant provisions in accordance with Florida Statutes, Federal Regulation, and appropriate rules.

-Il c Vice President for Administrative Services or designee provides assistance and coordination in preparing all grant proposals other than Financial Aid.
+Ille Vice President for Administrative Services or designee provides assistance and coordination in preparing all grant proposals other than Financial Aid.
 Each area working with the Vice President has the responsibility of preparing the paper work necessary for grant application.
 All work may be reviewed and approved by the Assistant Vice President for Administrative Services or designee before submission.
 This approval is in addition to all other signatures required by sources of grants.

-Grant Awards, primary contracts, and related amendments will be presented to the Board of Trustees for approval at the first regular board meeting after the executed agreement is received.
+Grant Awards, primary contracts, and related amendments will be presented to the Board of Trustees for approval at the first tegular board meeting after the executed agt-eement is teceived.
 After approval by the Board of Trustees or designee, the Vice President for Administrative Services has the primary responsibility for coordination and administration of all grants submitted by the College.

-1 lle College shall participate in Federa l and State programs that are appropriate for community college students or that are in the best interest of the College, or where palticipation is mandated by either Federal or State law.
+11 e College shall participate in Federa I and Sta te programs that are appropriate for community college students or that are in the best interest of the College, or where pa1ticipation is mandated by either Federal or State I aw.

-Tallahassee Conmtttnity College District Board of Jrustccs Policy
+Tallahassee Conmtttnity College District Board of J'rustccs Policy